All Episodes

 In an election year, it will bring tax hikes to most Americans.

-Yeah well I he just needed to get what he what the original deal was evidently um president Biden had uh backed out of the deal a little bit so he's held off his vote until he was able to get what he's looking for.
+Evidently, President Biden had backed out of the deal a little bit, so he's held off his vote until he was able to get what he's looking for.

 Able to get what?

-If he really wanted to get a good deal for West Virginia, maybe I could understand okay if you allow if you lift restrictions and regulation on the coal industry and natural gas industry in West Virginia and you allow us to build this mystery pipeline that they keep saying might be a side deal um then I might understand how he'd say I'll let you go along with your stupid green energy ideas that are not going to be online for the next two decades.
+If he really wanted to get a good deal for West Virginia, maybe I could understand, okay, if you allow, if you lift restrictions and regulation on the coal industry and natural gas industry in West Virginia and you allow us to build this mystery pipeline that they keep saying might be a side deal, then I might understand how he'd say, I'll let you go along with your stupid green energy ideas that are not going to be online for the next two decades.

 This deal is not standing with the people of West Virginia.

-This is this is him standing with Chuck Schumer in the Washington sewer and the swamp to me.
+This is him standing with Chuck Schumer in the Washington sewer and the swamp to me.

 And he could have very well have gotten a thumbs up from the DNC now to push him forward in 2024, too.

-Yeah, I you know, uh I you can't get in the mind of some people.
+Yeah, you know, you can't get in the mind of some people.

 I have no idea.